 Even if you haven't tried to work for the federal government or registered with Ashley Madison to cheat on your spouse, it's totally possible that someone out there has a veritable portrait of who you are based off your personal data.
 It's not because any one site is leaking your private details, either—instead little bits of information about you are being aggregated by companies known as data brokers, who then turn around and sell that intel to advertisers.

 As cyber-crime expert Ron Moritz put it, these data brokers "have more data than the CIA or NSA has ever been able to accumulate."
 If an Ashley Madison-level hack were to occur of one of these data brokers, Moritz told me, it would be a "primary risk to Western civilization."

 Despite his admittedly dark thoughts about online safety, Moritz is a pretty sunny guy.
 An industry vet who has been in the information security game since the early 90s (I like to imagine him as a non-evil version of that guy "The Plague" from Hackers), he currently heads up the biometric cybersecurity firm BioCatch, and has seen the field go from a cubicle curio to a primary source of headaches for the human race.

-In a phone interview, he explained that internet users are sharing their personal data without even realizing it.
+In a phone interview this week, he explained that internet users are sharing their personal data without even realizing it.
 These days, he told me, you should be less concerned with your password strength, and more deeply paranoid about the ways that you have inadvertently consented to the erosion of your privacy.
 He also confirmed that you should, in fact, be worried that someone will hack your MacBook's camera to watch your every move.